- Industry sector: Domestic Work

 Age and gender in the domestic sector

 For all age categories, the majority of identified victims of trafficking in the domestic sector are female.
 However, males are relatively more numerous in the younger age groups, compared to males in other age groups.
 For instance, nearly 50% of the 9-11 years old are boys.

 Profile of the recorded victims

 This profile summarises the victims' most common characteristics, based on the graphs below.

 The typical victim is a single female, between 18 and 29 years old.
 She's not likely to have education above the high school level.
 She's from South Eastern Asia, and was probably exploited there, but it is also possible for her to have been moved to Western Asia (and perhaps North America).
 She is most likely to be recruited into trafficking by someone outside of her circle of family and friends, although in the domestic sector friends and family are more likely to be recruiters than in the other types of exploitation.
-The most common means of control keeping her into exploitation are false promises, restricted movement, excessive working hours, confiscation of earnings, and/or psychological abuse.
+She is mostly controlled by her traffickers through false promises, restricted movement, excessive working hours, confiscation of earnings, and/or psychological abuse.
 Her exploitation is likely to last approximately one year.